 Joseph H. Apple

-Joseph Henry Apple, at 28 one of the youngest men in the nation to be appointed to a college presidency.
+Joseph Henry Apple, at 28, was one of the youngest men in the nation to be appointed to a college presidency.
 He organized, developed and led Hood College for an unprecedented 41 years.
 Upon his retirement, he was the oldest college president in continuous active service at a single institution in the United States.
-He earned his bachelor's, master's, and doctoral degrees at Franklin and Marshall College, and was an ordained minister in the Reformed Church.
+He earned his bachelor's, master's and doctoral degrees at Franklin and Marshall College, and was an ordained minister in the Reformed Church.

 Prior to coming to Hood he was a high school teacher.
 An educator with great vision, Dr. Apple dedicated his life to establishing the campus at its current location and setting the high standards for academic excellence that continue to this day.
 During his tenure, Hood grew from a small women's college occupying two rented buildings on East Church Street, to a campus of 125 acres with 14 buildings, 500 students, 57 faculty and 27 staff.